Overview

 - Professional Life

-This module aims to help you think about your future and take proactive steps towards realising your aspirations after university.
-At the heart of this module are four professional development activities, which you will be selecting, completing, and reflecting on.
-These could range from gaining work experience in a field that interests you, to volunteering, learning a language, completing business or skills development courses, publishing a website or articles on a blog, or gaining editorial or media production experience.
+When you leave university – what happens next?
+What are your career aspirations?
+How will you realise them?
+In this module, you will gain confidence and experience in using your unique-to-you interests and skills to stand out from the crowd.
+At its heart are four professional activities, which you will choose, complete, and reflect on.
+These could range from work experience in a field that interests you, to volunteering, learning a language, completing business or skills development courses, publishing a website, blogging, or gaining editorial or media production experience.
 You are encouraged to think creatively: providing that each activity is developmental for you and your tutor agrees, the sky is the limit.

 Optional